 For example, the laboratory test "TSH" (Thyroid Stimulating Hormone) typically has a reference range of 0.45 to 4.5 (which varies slightly from one laboratory to another).
 In this scenario, if a patient has a TSH lab value of less than 0.45 then they are given the diagnosis of "hyperthyroid"; if a patient has a TSH value of more than 4.5 then the patient is given the diagnosis of "hypothyroid".
 [This is an over-simplification - sometimes an abnormal T4 test is also required before a diagnosis is triggered].
 All other patients are dismissed as having "normal thyroid" (nothing to see here, move along).

 The problem is some patients, who are categorized as "normal" by the conventional rules of evidence, none-the-less may have symptoms of a thyroid problem that actually responds to appropriate treatment.
-But the conventonal standard of care dismisses these patients, and insurance regulations therefore will not pay for treatment.
+But the conventional standard of care dismisses these patients, and insurance regulations therefore will not pay for treatment.

 This general approach can be categorized as "Boolean logic" - any proposition (diagnosis) is either "true" or "false" and there is no intermediate "gray area".
 But it violates common sense.
-How can a patient with a TSH of 0.45 be "perfectly healthy" and a patient with a TSH of 0.44 have a diagnosed illness of "hyperthroid"?
+How can a patient with a TSH of 0.45 be "perfectly healthy" and a patient with a TSH of 0.44 have a diagnosed illness of "hyperthyroid"?

 From a public health policy this may make sense, where the Constitutional mandate is to optimize overall (average) public health ("general welfare") at the lowest possible overall (taxpayer) cost.
 This approach works out well for patients in the middle of the normal bell-curve (most people), but fails for individuals who are "unusual" for some reason, for example genetic variation, epigenetic influences, environmental influences, etc.